ChinmayR07/college-compass-backend/README.md

 ## Running the Application

-Once you've set up the virtual environment and environment variables, you can run the application using the following command: `flask run`
+Once you've set up the virtual environment and environment variables, you can run the application using the following command: `python wsgi.py --env env_name` where `env_name` could be any one of `local` or `production`.

-By default, this will start the application on port `5000`.

-or
+Depending on which environment you specify, the server will either launch in a local flask instance or a production-ready wsgi instance.

-To start the Flask server, run the following command in the terminal: `python python run.py`
+For more help regarding the run command, please run the following command: `python wsgi.py --help`

-This will start the server at `http://localhost:6969`.

 ## API Endpoints